 CEO, The University of Vermont Health Network & The University of Vermont Medical Center

 Senator James M. Jeffords' Contributions to Health Care

 In 2006, the Institute was named after Senator James M. Jeffords in recognition of his leadership in promoting health care quality and patient safety during his 32 years of service to Vermont as a United States Senator.

 Highlights of Senator Jeffords' achievements include serving as chairman of the U.S Senate Committee on Health, Education, Labor and Pensions and playing a leadership role in every major health care initiative to come before Congress during his tenure, including FDA reform, the creation of the State Children's Health Insurance Program, and the Patient Bill of Rights.

 Through all these efforts, Senator Jeffords helped bring the issues of health care quality and patient safety to national prominence.

 Stephen M. Leffler, MD

-Dr. Leffler has extensive experience in the area of emergency medicine and has served on numerous clinical committees on significant organziational initiatives including The UVM Medical Center's regional STEMI project - a program to ensure heart attack victims receive life-saving care as rapidly as possible.
+Dr. Leffler received his medical degree from the University of Vermont College of Medicine and completed his residency in emergency medicine.
+He earned a Master’s degree in health care delivery science at The Tuck School of Business at Dartmouth.
+He has served on numerous clinical committees and has been involved with developing significant organizational initiatives, including the Medical Center's regional STEMI project - a program to ensure heart attack victims receive life-saving care as rapidly as possible.

-Ms. Noonan has primary responsibility for leading the organizations clinical and operational performance improvement and analytical functions, patient advocacy, service excellence, infection prevention, patient safety and regulatory readiness.
+Ms. Houlihan has primary responsibility for leading the organization’s clinical and operational performance improvement and analytical functions, patient advocacy, service excellence, infection prevention, patient safety and regulatory readiness.